ndremferraz/DeepVINS/README.md

 estimation of six-degree-of-freedom pose, typically represented as translation and orientation relative to an initial reference frame.

   DeepVINS is an attempt to create a light weight Visual-Inertial Fusion transformer The model was trainned on the EurocMav Dataset and due to I/O and storage limitations the entire model was trained entirely on Google Colab.

+- The Model Declaration, batching and trainning loop are contained in [DeepVINS Trainning Notebook]()